 Pin recipe for later:

 This recipe was originally published on February 23, 2017.
-The recipe has been updated to include a whole wheat flour muffin version and enhanced instructions.
-Refreshed photos and process photos have also been added.
+The recipe has been updated with enhanced instructions including a simpler one-bowl preparation.
+Refreshed photos were also added.